radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 - RadiantOne System Administration Guide

-## Identity Service Wizards
+## Identity Service Tools

-RadiantOne includes a set of wizards to assist administrators with some of the most common configuration tasks.
-They are designed to guide administrators through the identity integration process.
-This includes tasks such as building a unique user list, how to handle group entries (migrate them or create dynamic groups), and how to design the virtual namespace (flat tree or merge into an existing hierarchy).
-Each wizard is tailored for specific use cases, depending on the needs of the applications that will be consuming the identity.
-For more information on the wizards, please see the sections below.
+RadiantOne includes a couple of tools designed to assist administrators with creating views containing unique lists of identities.
+The Data Analysis tool helps discover data quality issues and identify ideal attributes to base correlation rules on.
+The Global Identity Builder tool guides administrators through the identity integration and correlation process.
+For more information on the tools, please see the sections below.

->[!note] for step-by-step instructions on using the wizards, please see the RadiantOne Identity Service Wizards Guide.
+>[!note] for step-by-step instructions on using the tools, please see the Global Identity Builder Guide and RadiantOne Data Analysis Guide.

 ### Global Identity Builder